odeum/odeum-code/docs/Guidelines.md

 ### 5.3.30.
 Search Server
 - The App platform for displaying helpitems based upon connected views in scenes and components
-- Apps using ODEUM CodeJS can introduce their own helpitems which are displayed by the framework
+- Apps using ODEUM Code can introduce their own helpitems which are displayed by the framework

 ### 5.3.31.
 Filename Refactoring (VSCode Extension)
 - A VSCode extension made in NodeJS and follwoing the Microsoft instructions set out here: